 As without, so within: where we are, is who we are

-I write quite regularly blogs onLeiden Law Blog, the blog site of Leiden Law School.
-In these blogs I try to put law-related matters in a broader context.
-In them I touch on various subjects like the power of images, the importance of unwritten law, our sense of justice, the development of human consciousness and our connection to (and place within) the surrounding nonhuman world.
-They all express my hopeful conviction that at heart we are not so much competitive and selfish, driven to take from others for individual gain, but emphatic and generous, with an innate sense of justice, wanting to give to other people.
+From 2012 until the end of 2019 I have quite regularly written blogs onLeiden Law Blog, the blog site of Leiden Law School.
+In these blogs I tried to put law-related matters in a broader context.
+In them I touched on various subjects like the power of images, the importance of unwritten law, our sense of justice, the development of human consciousness and our connection to (and place within) the surrounding nonhuman world.
+They all expressed my hopeful conviction that at heart we are not so much competitive and selfish, driven to take from others for individual gain, but emphatic and generous, with an innate sense of justice, wanting to give to other people.

 Why science needs spirituality.
 In his new book ‘Spiritual science’ Steve Taylor shows that we can only make sense of many human experiences when science opens up to and integrates spirituality.
 An important message for all researchers, including legal scholars and criminologists.